cikeddy/NYTGoodreadsBookData/README.md

 # Project Description:
-My project is a tool that allows users to input the name of a New York Times Bestseller list and receive a csv of data from both the New York Times and GoodReads about the books on that list.
+This project is a tool that allows users to input the name of a New York Times Bestseller list and receive a csv of data from both the New York Times and GoodReads about the books on that list.
 The data that the user receives includes the
 * title
 * author
 * bestseller rank